 After triumphs on the beauty contest circuit, she moved to the small screen.
 Raquel wasn’t playing roles, but forecasting storms as a KFMB weather presenter.
-She married James Welch, who she’d known since high school, and they had 2 children – Tahnee (now an actress herself) and Damon.
+She married James Welch, who she’d known since high school, and they had two children – Tahnee (now an actress herself) and Damon.

 It was only a matter of time before the bright lights of Hollywood beckoned.
 Raquel’s marriage ended and she decided to go to LA with her kids in 1963.
-The following year she made her movie debut in ‘A House Is Not A Home’ with Shelley Winters.
-Elvis flick ‘Roustabout’ soon followed.
+The following year she made her movie debut in A House Is Not A Home with Shelley Winters.
+The Elvis flick Roustabout soon followed.
 By this time she’d met Patrick Curtis, her manager and second husband.

 Curtis advised her to keep the name Welch, to sidestep typecasting as Latina characters.
 She switched from Jo to Raquel at an early age.
-“I think if you have an Anglo-Saxon background and you are of Latino descent, the Latin side wins out” she said to Associated Press in 2015.
-“It’s something about your temperament and your essence”.
+“I think if you have an Anglo-Saxon background and you are of Latino descent, the Latin side wins out,” she said to Associated Press in 2015.
+“It’s something about your temperament and your essence.”
 Her father Armando was from Bolivia.
 Mother Josephine, who was white, gave Raquel her original first name.

-Raquel’s first big job came with 1966’s sci-fi classic ‘Fantastic Voyage’.
-Swimming round a human body in a curve-hugging jumpsuit must have seemed an offbeat way to make a splash.
-The same year saw her taking one of her defining roles – cave queen Loana in ‘One Million Years B.C.’.
+Raquel’s first big job came with 1966’s sci-fi classic Fantastic Voyage.
+Swimming around a human body in a curve-hugging jumpsuit must have seemed an offbeat way to make a splash.
+The same year saw her taking one of her defining roles – cave queen Loana in One Million Years B.C.
 Ray Harryhausen supplied the animated dinosaurs, but for many Raquel was the true star of this prehistoric adventure.
-It was also released before ‘Fantastic Voyage’, further boosting her profile.
+It was also released before Fantastic Voyage, further boosting her profile.

 The image of her in a fur bikini captured the public’s imagination.
 Interviewed by Dick Cavett in 1972, Raquel was more than aware of why certain audience members loved the film.
-“I was surprised you didn’t introduce me as ‘Raquel Welch and here they come’” she quipped to the host.
+“I was surprised you didn’t introduce me as ‘Raquel Welch and here they come,’” she quipped to the host.
 She certainly coped with her fair share of attention on male-dominated talk shows.

-Eye-catching movies such as spy flick ‘Fathom’ and Peter Cook/Dudley Moore comedy ‘Bedazzled’ cemented her rep for sizzling screen performances.
-Talking of construction materials, she acted in ‘Lady In Cement’ opposite Frank Sinatra in 1968.
+Eye-catching movies such as the spy flick Fathom and Peter Cook/Dudley Moore comedy Bedazzled cemented her rep for sizzling screen performances.
+Talking of construction materials, she acted in Lady In Cement opposite Frank Sinatra in 1968.

-Other notable work includes ‘Myra Breckinridge’ (1970), based on author Gore Vidal’s social satire.
-Raquel then made drama ‘The Beloved’, aka ‘Sin’ or ‘The Restless’.
-A rare behind the scenes photo from the production by Terry O’ Neill is being exhibited in London, as reported by The Express.
-The Seventies saw her play the title role in Western ‘Hannie Caulder’ (1971).
-She then went on to appear as Constance Bonacieux in Richard Lester’s ‘Three Musketeers’ series.
+Other notable work includes Myra Breckinridge (1970), based on author Gore Vidal’s social satire.
+Raquel then made the drama The Beloved, aka Sin or The Restless.
+The seventies saw her play the title role in the Western Hannie Caulder (1971).
+She then went on to appear as Constance Bonacieux in Richard Lester’s Three Musketeers series.

-Her last movie credit to date is 2017’s ‘How To Be A Latin Lover’.
-On TV she starred in 2013’s ‘House of Versace’.
-Raquel also trod the boards and belted out tunes in shows such as ‘Woman of the Year’, a musical co-written by Kander and Ebb.
+Her last movie credit to date is 2017’s How To Be A Latin Lover.
+On TV she starred in 2013’s House of Versace.
+Raquel also trod the boards and belted out tunes in shows such as Woman of the Year, a musical co-written by Kander and Ebb.

-After breaking up with Patrick Curtis in 1972, she was married actor/writer/director André Weinfeld between 1980 – 90.
+After breaking up with Patrick Curtis in 1972, she was married to actor/writer/director André Weinfeld between 1980 – ’90.
 She wed Richard Palmer in 1999 and they divorced in 2004.
-Speaking on ‘Piers Morgan’s Life Stories’ in 2015, she revealed “’I had real feelings for all of those men.
+Speaking on Piers Morgan’s Life Stories in 2015, she revealed, “’I had real feelings for all of those men.
 At the time I thought I was legitimately in love and that we could make a great life together, but it wasn’t in the cards.”

-This strong personality has always tried to play the game on her terms.
-“I’d taken the bull by the horns by liberating myself and creating a career” she told The Scotsman.
+This strong personality always tried to play the game on her terms.
+“I’d taken the bull by the horns by liberating myself and creating a career,” she told The Scotsman.
 “It took guts – it was scary and chancy – but they discounted me as empty-headed, some little piece of fluff without any brain that happened to come along.”

-How does she feel about her showbusiness career these days?
-“I’m just content” she told ‘Life Stories’.
+How did she feel about her show business career as she turned 80?
+“I’m just content,” she told Life Stories.
 “I feel like I’ve had a very lovely, beautiful life.”
-Happy Birthday to a true and empowering icon of Hollywood, Raquel Welch!